camronjacobson/spectrum-optimization-demo/README.md

   - Azimuth
   - Elevation
   - Bandwidth
-- You can replace this file with your own data for different test scenarios.
+- This file will eventually be replaced with real data

 ---